 While often critically lambasted by Trekkies, I actually quite enjoyed Generations far more than expected (excluding several key moments).
-Generations is explicitly a fan-service film as it hands the torch from one generation to the next –James T. Kirk to Jean-Luc Picard.
-William Shatner plays his delightfully awkward self but the only two other actors from the original series in this film are James Doohan and Walter Koenig (the rest of the original series cast apparently wanted nothing to do with this film).
+Generations is explicitly a fan-service film as it hands the torch from one captain to the next –from James T. Kirk to Jean-Luc Picard.
+William Shatner plays his delightfully awkward self but only two other actors from the original series appear in this film: James Doohan and Walter Koenig (the rest of the original series cast apparently wanted nothing to do with this film).
 While I thought aspects of Generations were terrific, I freely acknowledge that Generations is a movie that really did not need to be made because of how succinctly Star Trek VI: The Undiscovered Country had concluded the franchise for the original Enterprise crew.
-In hindsight, it likely would have been a better move to simply release a solo Next Generation movie without joining the cast from the original series.
+In hindsight, it likely would have been a better move to simply release a solo Next Generation movie without attempting to join with the cast from the original series.

 At this point the movie starts to go off the rails.
 The Enterprise-D battles the Klingon Bird of Prey and the Enterprise-D crash-lands on Veridian III.
 Shortly thereafter Picard is sucked into the Nexus when he sees a vision of another life, a secret desire of his own in which he has children at Christmastime.
 He soon realizes it is a fictitious, fraudulent vision and so he seeks out Capt.
 Kirk who is also trapped in the Nexus and he convinces Kirk to travel back in time through the Nexus to stop Soran from detonating a missile to redirect the energy ribbon.
 The film closes with a ridiculously anti-climactic fight sequence on a rusty, broken-down bridge as Picard stops Soran and Kirk falls to his death from the bridge as he is crushed by rubble.
 I really wish Kirk was never included in this film –what a silly and unfortunate ending to this legendary captain’s life.
 Picard buries Kirk under a pile of rocks and the movie ends.